DataDog/chaos-controller/docs/disruption_cron.md

 If a Disruption doesn't start on time and goes beyond this threshold, that particular instance of the Disruption is skipped but future occurrences remain scheduled.
 When there's no specified `delayedStartTolerance`, there's no time limit, and Disruptions can begin after any delay.

 For instance, with a setting of "200s", the Disruption can begin up to 200 seconds past its scheduled time."

-## Why use DisruptionCron?
-DisruptionCron facilitates chaos engineering by automating and scheduling chaos experiments.
-This promotes continual resilience improvement and proactive vulnerability detection, thereby mitigating risks and potential costs associated with unexpected system failures.